Vase with Poet Zhou Dunyi

-The Vase with the Poet Zhou Dunyi is a traditional Chinese porcelain vase produced in 1587, during the Ming Dynasty.
-The Vase can be identified by its Wanli Mark and period qualities, constituting its cobalt blue paintings decorating the transparent glazed porcelain.
-The Vase is now in the Metropolitan Museum of Art in New York City, purchased via the credit line of the Rogers Fund within the Museum.
-The structure and shape of the vase in accompaniment to the complex iconography is notable as it is meant to encouraging the viewer to read and understanding the image presented and their value in Chinese literati culture.
+The Vase with the Poet Zhou Dunyi is a Chinese blue and white porcelain vase produced in 1587, during the Ming Dynasty.
+The vase has a Wanli Emperor mark and period qualities, with cobalt blue underglaze paintings beneath the transparent ceramic glaze, including the poet Zhou Dunyi.
+The vase is now in the Metropolitan Museum of Art in New York City, purchased via the credit line of the Rogers Fund within the Museum.